List of Orange Is the New Black characters: Season Four

+Season Five

 In the fifth season, when the riot breaks out, Piper and Alex find Linda Ferguson taking shelter in the bathroom and, after initially attempting to take her hostage, disguise her as an inmate so that she is not subjected to the same brutal treatment as the other hostages.
 She and Alex then organize the inmates not participating in the riot into a single party, which stays out in the yard away from the action.
 However, she is pulled into the riot herself after discovering who Linda is by looking through her phone and then using it to film the inmates burning their peace offering.
 Later on, she and Alex are kidnapped by Piscatella, and she – along with the rest of the group – is subjected to his emotional torture methods.
 After being rescued, and whilst hiding in Frieda's bunker, Piper proposes to Alex, and she accepts.
 However, shortly after, the bunker is stormed by the CERT officers.